 Joe Mullen was named as an assistant coach of the Philadelphia Flyers on June 6, 2007.
-He joins the Flyers’ coaching staff after serving as an assistant coach with the Phantoms this past season.
+He joins the Flyers’ coaching staff after serving as an assistant coach with the Philadelphia Phantoms (AHL).

 After starting the 2005-06 season as an assistant coach with Pittsburgh Penguins, he took over the head coaching position of the Penguins’ AHL affiliate, the Wilkes-Barre/Scranton Penguins, after the promotion of Michel Therrien.
 He finished the season with a 28-16-3-5 mark.
 Prior to joining Wilkes-Barre/Scranton, he was an assistant coach for Pittsburgh for parts of six seasons (2000-01 to 2005-06).